Asters Aren't Blooming

 Common Reasons Why Aster Isn’t Blooming

-Asters are very reliable performers when it comes time to bloom in the garden.
-There are very few reasons that they may not flower, and most are related to their care prior to blooming.
+Asters are reliable performers when it comes time to bloom in the garden.
+There are a handful of reasons for fewer blooms, and most are related to their care prior to blooming.
 Asters need full sun to reach their maximum flowering potential.
 Overfertilization can cause the plant to produce too much foliage at the expense of flower buds.
 Pruning at the wrong time can also reduce flowering.
-Pruning asters in late summer or early fall would almost certainly result in the plant not flowering as the buds have been removed.
+Cutting back asters in late summer or early fall would almost certainly reduce flowering as the buds have been removed.

 Pruning Asters To Help Them Bloom

-Asters may be cut back to half their height in midsummer to help create bushier plants without sacrificing any blooms in the fall.
-As they flower on new growth, this will not prevent them from forming new buds in the fall.
+Asters may be cut back to half their height in midsummer (around mid-June) to help create bushier plants without sacrificing any blooms in the fall.
+Pruning stimulates branching, providing more stems for buds to form.
+Asters can bloom just fine without a trim, but pruning increases the number of blooms and creates a tidier plant.

 white-aster-flowers.jpg